jarekbryk/compbioftw/README.md

 This is essential.
 A good text editor has to support regular expressions and understand different line ending conventions.
 All the software below is free to use.

 - [Notepad++](https://notepad-plus-plus.org) on Windows
-- [BBEdit](http://www.barebones.com/products/bbedit/) on Macs (free version is powerful enough and entirely sufficient for a beginner)
+- [BBEdit](http://www.barebones.com/products/bbedit/) on Macs (free version is powerful enough and entirely sufficient for a start)
 - [Gedit](https://wiki.gnome.org/Apps/Gedit) on Linux (available by default on Ubuntu)
 - [Atom](https://atom.io) on everything (it runs as a Chrome-based browser)